-Oasis Spa - Dry Eye Therapy
+Dry Eye Therapy

-At Oasis Spa (located at Auckland Eye, Remuera), we provide a full clinical evaluation of the likely cause of a patients Dry Eye and offer a tailored treatment plan.
-During a comprehensive assessment we will measure the quality of the patients tears and the health of their Meibomian glands to determine the reason for their Dry Eye.
+At Oasis (located at Auckland Eye, Remuera and Takapuna), we provide a full clinical evaluation of the likely cause of a patients Dry Eye and offer a tailored treatment plan.
+During a comprehensive assessment we will evaluate the patient's tearfilm and examine their meibomian glands and the health of their Meibomian glands to determine the reason for their Dry Eye.

-Throughout the tailored treatment plan, patients will have access to proven, state of the art dry eye technology including LipiFlow® and Lumenis Optima IPL, and their treatment will be delivered by our expertly trained clinical team.
+Throughout the tailored treatment plan, patients will have access to proven, state of the art dry eye technology including LipiFlow® and Lumenis IPL, and their treatment will be delivered by our expertly trained clinical team.